20 Metacognitive Questions That Will Get Students Thinking

 - What was the most helpful part of today’s lesson for you?

-Metacognitive questions to encourage planning:
+Metacognitive questions for planning:

 - What is the most challenging part of this class for you?
 What might help you overcome this challenge?